KRFOSS/kali-docs/arm/kali-linux-acer-tegra-chromebook-13/index.md

 og_description:
 ---

 The Acer Tegra Chromebook is an ultraportable laptop.
 It was quite a challenge, but we have a Kali image that runs great on the Chromebook.
 Boasting a Tegra K1 2.1GHz quad core processor and 4 GB of RAM, the Chromebook is a fast ARM laptop.
-Kali linux fits on an external SD card on this machine which leaves the internal disk untouched.
+Kali Linux fits on an external SD card on this machine which leaves the internal disk untouched.

 ## Kali on Chromebook - User Instructions